missjaanii/missjaanii/README.md

 <br/>

- 👋 I'm in my final year of Bachelors in Computer Applications.
-I'm a machine learning and deep learning enthusiast and I'm working my way of storytelling through Data.
-I've got a lot to learn but I can wisely use my knowledge of Data Science and Machine Learning and can also manage a team.⚡
+ 👋 Keeping Tech as a hobby.
+Striving to be a Banker.⚡

-- 🔭 I’m currently working on Data Storytelling
+- 🔭 I’m currently working on bridging the gap between Experimental Physics and Advanced Machine Learning
-- 🌱 I’m currently learning Different algorithms of machine learning to build better predictive models
+- 🌱 I’m currently learning about advanced neural networks
-- 👯 I’m looking to collaborate on Data Science related projects
+- 👯 I’m looking to collaborate on Machine Learning and fintech related projects
-- 🤔 I’m looking for help with Natural Language Processing
+- 🤔 I’m looking for help with Particle Physics
 - 💬 Ask me about Different Visualizing techniques
 - 📫 How to reach me: https://www.linkedin.com/in/missjaanii/